Opinion: Europe must fight for its coronavirus vaccines, and share them | DW | 26.01.2021

 At this point, politicians have plenty of good reasons to stand up to the pharmaceutical companies and, if necessary, enforce the transfer of technologies.
 The pandemic is far from under control and economic damage is on the rise, as is the fallout for society and people's health.
 In the end, there is only one argument for the European Commission and the European governments: We must protect the lives of our citizens!

-There is another good reason to quickly share vaccine rights: The World Health Organization has long urged doing so in order to supply poor countries.
+There is another good reason to quickly share vaccine rights: The World Health Organization has long urged doing so in order to supply poorer countrieswith the vaccine.
 After all, what good is it for Europe if everyone here is protected, but new mutations keep emerging from other parts of the world?

 Last year, European leaders pledged to treat the fight against COVID-19 as a global task.
 But that was lip service.
 It is high time to back up words with action.
 The widespread production of vaccines is a task that can only be tackled together.
 We must be quick because we have absolutely no time to lose — the number of graves is rising inexorably.